timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter D-Deferred Compensation, Etc./PART I-PENSION, PROFIT-SHARING, STOCK BONUS PLANS, ETC./Subpart A-General Rule.md

       * (i) DESIGNATED BENEFICIARY.—The term "designated beneficiary" means any individual designated as a beneficiary by the employee.

-      * (ii) Eligible designated beneficiary.—The term "eligible designated beneficiary" means, with respect to any employee, any designated beneficiary who is—
+      * (ii) ELIGIBLE DESIGNATED BENEFICIARY.—The term "eligible designated beneficiary" means, with respect to any employee, any designated beneficiary who is—

         * (I) the surviving spouse of the employee,